How to Run Electricity to a Shed (DIY Step-by-Step Guide)

 Electrical Conduit / Cable Burial Depth Guide

-After establishing your conduit/cable routing and after you have determined what type of cable/conduit you plan on using , simply excavate as needed for your required depth.
+After establishing your conduit/cable routing and after you have determined what type of cable/conduit you plan on using , simply dig your trench to code.

 Excavate your trench as needed